About OffPeak and PierPass

 - Without the OffPeak program, this cargo would be crammed into a single day shift, more than doubling daytime volumes and causing major congestion.

-- Since the program began in 2005, PierPass OffPeak gates have grown to handle about 55 percent of daily truck-borne container traffic at the port complex.
+- Since the program began in 2005, PierPass OffPeak gates have grown to handle roughly half of daily truck-borne container traffic at the port complex.

 - Since the program began in 2005, OffPeak has greatly eased congestion on city streets and nearby freeways, and reduced emissions from trucks idling outside of terminals and in traffic.

-- As of August 2014, more than 30 million truck trips have been diverted out of peak daytime hours since the start of the program.
+- More than 35 million truck trips have been diverted out of peak daytime hours since the start of the program.

 - Taking a truck out of gridlocked traffic and allowing it to travel at higher speeds by driving at night reduces air pollution.